denis-beurive/elasticsearch/README.md

     index = { shards }

 * The shards are distributed over the nodes.
-* The is 2 kinds of shards: primary shards and replicas.
+* There are 2 kinds of shards: primary shards and replicas.

 ![](doc/images/cluster.png)